sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 - configure the ultrafeeder docker container to read GPSD data
 - configure the ultrafeeder container so the hostname `host.docker.internal` always resolves to the IP address of the underlying machine (where `gpsd` is running)

+If you have any issues, readsb will use verbose output if you add the `GPSD_DEBUG=true` as an environment variable.

 ### Optional parameters regulating the restart of `mlat-client` when the location changes

 The following parameters are all optional and are subject to change.
 You don't need to set them unless you want to change the default behavior: